 Well, over the entire 48 hour period, we used 34 gallons, but I need to make a few adjustments:

 - 10 of those gallons were used flushing toilets.
-I will not be storing water to flush toilets.
+I will no longer be storing water to flush toilets as we will use grey water and or the bio-treatments.

-- I’m adding 1.5 gallons “extra” b/c in an emergency we will likely get dirtier, and possibly have wounds etc to clean.
+- I’m adding 1 gallon “extra” b/c in an emergency we will likely get dirtier, and possibly have wounds etc to clean.
+This just makes me feel a little extra safe.

-- I’m adding 1 gallon for drinking water.
+- I’m adding 2 gallons for drinking water.
 I realized on day 2 that we were drinking lots of milk and OJ…stuff from the fridge.
 I want to be able to have enough water if we have nothing else to drink.

 How Much Water I Will Store: